marchetti2/auth-api/README.md

 <h6>/users</h6>

-- `POST /users`: Register a new user.
-Set `first_name, last_name, email, password` body params.
+- `POST /users`: *Register a new user.* Send the `first_name, last_name, email, password` body params.

-- `PATCH /users/avatar`: Update the user's avatar.
+- `PATCH /users/avatar`: *Update the user's avatar.* Fill the bearer token with the token received from the authentication response.
+Configure the 'Multipart Form' type request with the name of the avatar field and upload the image file.

 <h6>/sessions</h6>

-- `POST /sessions`: User authentication.
-Set `email, password` body params.
+- `POST /sessions`: *User authentication.* Send the `email, password` body params.

 <h6>/profile</h6>

-- `GET /profile`: Show user profile.
-Set Bearer token received from authenticate response (Only athententicated users can see).
+- `GET /profile`: *Show user profile (Only athententicated users can see).* Fill the bearer token with the token received from the authentication response.

-- `PUT /profile`: Update profile.
-Set `first_name, last_name, password, email` body params and Bearer token received from authenticate response.
+- `PUT /profile`: *Update profile.* Fill `first_name, last_name, password, email` body params and Bearer token received from authenticate response.

 <h6>/password</h6>

-- `POST /password/forgot`: Password recovery.
-Set `email` body params.
+- `POST /password/forgot`: *Password recovery.* Fill `email` body params.

-- `POST /password/reset`: Change Password.
-Set `password, password_confirmation, token` body params.
-The token is received from 'forgot route' response.
+- `POST /password/reset`: *Change Password.* Fill `password, password_confirmation, token` body params.
+You will receive a link in the forgot request response to a fake email.
+The token is in the route params of the link sent in the fake email

 <h2 id="license">License</h2>

 This project was developed by Mário Luiz.

-app.use("/files", express.static(upload.directory));